MarcusSorealheis/fusion-alexa/README.md

 You can easily extend the available set of built in actions by creating your own custom dynamic actions and plugging them in , all you need is some simple Java coding skills.

-This App ships with 2 example dynamic actions , FooAction and GooAction.
-They are just trivial examples.
+This App ships with 2 example dynamic actions , `com.damiendallimore.fusion.alexa.dynamicaction.FooAction` and `com.damiendallimore.fusion.alexa.dynamicaction.GooAction`.
+They are just trivial skeleton examples.

 These are the steps for creating a new Dynamic Action :

 1. Create a class that extends the AbstractDynamicAction base class.
 2. Implement the `executeAction()` method .You can access slot values and custom arguments from within your code also.
-3. Compile the class , add it to a jar file and place in the `lib` directory.Also place any other dependent jars for your action in this directory.
+3. Update build.gradle with any dependencies.
 4. Update the `configuration.json` file to map the class name to some action name that you can refer to
 5. Add a mapping from an incoming intent request to this dynamic action in `configuration.json`
+6. Rebuild everything , `./gradlew distZip`

 Refer to the examples in `configuration.json`.